Building caring communities together | Western Cape Government

 Building caring communities together

-Showing respect and concern for other people regardless of race, gender, religion, sexual orientation, is at the centre of our collective South African culture and critical to create a harmonious and peaceful society for everyone.
+Showing respect and concern for other people, regardless of race, gender, religion, or sexual orientation, is central to our collective South African culture and critical to creating a harmonious and peaceful society for everyone.
 By recognising our diverse backgrounds and cultures, we can commit ourselves to the ideals and ethical values that unite us as a country.

 Caring for our families, communities, and the environment is central to being human.
 We shouldn't let the stress of our fast-paced lives take away our respect for each other.

-Who we are as adults is based on the manners, discipline and morals that are instilled by our parents and teachers as we grow up.
-Children learn through what we say and teach them - but more importantly by the attitudes and behaviours we display.
+The manners, discipline, and morals our parents and teachers instill in us as we grow up determine who we are as adults.
+Children learn through what we say and teach them - but more importantly, by the attitudes and behaviours we display.

 We should teach children to: